Halliru Dauda Jika

-Education
+Early life and education

-Jika went to Sardauna Memorial College in Kaduna, Kaduna State and graduated in 1999.
+Jika was born on 1976 in Bauchi State, Nigeria. went to Sardauna Memorial College in Kaduna, Kaduna State and graduated in 1999.
 He then moved to Kaduna Polytechnic to study Civil Engineering and graduate in 2003.

 Political career

 Jika was elected as a representative of Darazo and Ganjuwa Constituency in the Federal House of Representatives and served two term as a representative, first term between 2007 and 2011 and second term between 2011 and 2015.
 In the 2019 general election, he was elected senator for Bauchi Central under the flag of the APC.